yao8839836/edge_mae/README.md

 The implementation of Edge MAE in our paper:

-Friend Recall in Online Games via Pre-training Edge Transformers.
+Friend Ranking in Online Games via Pre-training Edge Transformers.

 The repository is modified from [a MAE implementation](https://github.com/IcarusWizard/MAE) and tested on Python 3.7.